Configurations of points and topology of real line arrangements: Relation with -invariant and proof of the main results

-Since $\tau(\C)$ is defined as the sum of the plumbing of the surrounding-points contained in a chamber $\ch_i$, then the Theorem results from the definition of the character $\xi$ of the DPA. \end{proof}
+Since $\tau(\C)$ is defined as the sum of the plumbing of the surrounding-points contained in a chamber $\ch_i$, then the statement follows from the definition of the character $\xi$ on the DPA. \end{proof}